 I kept my SD card inside my wallet during the first few days after getting back from our trip, anticipating the moment I would finally download the remaining files to my computer.
 And that was it.
 What happened to the card?
 No clue.
-I might have lost it somewhere in between opening my wallet to get my metro card on the subway or God knows when.
-Not only was my blog content for the next month and a half lost, but the vast majority of the physical evidence around the memories we created were gone as well.
+I might have lost it somewhere between opening my wallet to get my metro card and getting on the subway.
+Not only was my blog content for the next month and a half lost, but the vast majority of the physical evidence around the memories we created together was gone as well.
 Just like that.

-What do you do when life gives you lemons?
+What to do when life gives you lemons?

-You know I’ve talked about letting go of what you can’t control in the past, but what happens when due to your carelessness, you fault, and the consequences of your mistake, your lack of foresight, or your poor attention to detail force you to change your course of action?
-I guess I’m not talking about simply losing my SD card here anymore.
+I’ve talked about letting go of what you can’t control in the past, but what happens when due to your carelessness, you fault and your poor attention to detail forces you to change your course of action?
+I guess I’m not talking about simply losing my SD card anymore.
 I’m talking about similar circumstances you have to endure as part of your day-to-day.
 You feel me?

-Ever since this incident happened, I’ve been reflecting on how life doesn’t quite always go as planned and how do we deal with it.
-A lot of these thoughts came to mind during a weekend getaway to Long Beach (where the main shot of this post was taken – thanks, Terry!) and during this weekend’s Elements Music & Arts Festival.
+Ever since this incident happened, I’ve been reflecting more and more about how life doesn’t always go as planned and how we deal with these situations.
+A lot of these thoughts came to mind during a weekend getaway to Long Beach (where the main shot of this post was taken—thanks, Terry!) and during this weekend’s Elements Music & Arts Festival.
 It marvels me how much of an introspection and solid reflection we can carry out when we give our minds a break; a mental reset.

 So, when life gives you lemons, you own up to it.
 There’s no way around it.
 There’s also no point in playing the blame game.
 Whether it was on you or not, you won’t accomplish anything by assigning fault to your particular situation.
 When life gives you lemons, take a step back and ask yourself,

 At the end of the day, I cried.
 I’ll admit it.
-I’m not a robot and nobody else is.
 When life gave me lemons,

 - Yes, I was entitled to feel upset.